rust-lang/flate2-rs/README.md

 A streaming compression/decompression library for Rust.
-The underlying implementation by default uses [`miniz`](https://code.google.com/p/miniz/) but can optionally be get configured to use the system zlib, if available.
+The underlying implementation by default uses [`miniz`](https://code.google.com/p/miniz/) but can optionally be configured to use the system zlib, if available.

 Supported formats: